bagit-profiles/bagit-profiles-specification/README.md

 	Specifies which tags are required, etc. in bag-info.txt.
 Each tag definition takes two optional parameters: 1) "required" is true or false (default false) and indicates whether or not this tag is required.
 2) "values" is a list of acceptable values.
 If empty, any value is accepted.

-	bag-info.txt must contain the tag 'Bag-Profile-Identifie', with a value of the URI of the JSON file containing the profile.
+	bag-info.txt must contain the tag 'Bag-Profile-Identifier', with a value of the URI of the JSON file containing the profile.
 Since Bags complying to a profile must contain this tag, they must also contain a bag-info.txt file.

 3. `manifests-required`: LIST